appijumbo/Git-Github-for-Newbies/README.md

 [“Git Cheat sheet” by Tower](https://www.git-tower.com/blog/git-cheat-sheet/)

 ###Books
-If your really keen and want to get the possibly best ebook on Git then the Git Pro-git book https://git-scm.com/book/en/v2 is what you want.
+If your really keen and want to get the possibly best ebook on Git then the [Git Pro-git book](https://git-scm.com/book/en/v2) is what you want.
 Its not aimed at web dev newbies but you might want to be aware of it and at least peruse the introduction and contents pages to get an idea of how big Git is.
 However I’d suggest perhaps looking at this book after you’ve mastered the basics as it might be a bit too overwhelming for the newbie (its 364 pages long!).
 The book is available for download in pdf, epub, mobi or html formats.

-###Chapters include:
+####Chapters include:
-Getting Started, Git Basics, Git Branching, Git on the Server, Distributed Git, GitHub, Git Tools, Customizing Git, Git and Other Systems, Git Internals
+  * Getting Started
+  * Git Basics
+  * Git Branching
+  * Git on the Server
+  * Distributed Git
+  * GitHub
+  * Git Tools
+  * Customizing Git
+  * Git and Other Systems
+  * Git Internals

 ###Podcast and Tutorials about Git Workflows
 Once you've installed Git and mastered the basics then exactly how should your team employ Git?